-Armadillo Repeat Only Proteins Are Crucial for the Function of Plant CNGC Channels
+Armadillo Repeat Only Proteins Are Required for the Function of Plant CNGC Channels

 Abstract

 Plant cells respond to a wide range of stimuli through intracellular calcium (Ca2+) signaling.
 Cyclic nucleotide-gated channels (CNGCs) are a major class of plant Ca2+channels, with 20 homologs inArabidopsis.
-These tetrameric plasma membrane (PM) proteins are activated by diverse stimuli, such as phytohormones, extracellular damage and cell wall integrity signals.
-Here, we identify a novel class of plant-specific proteins, Armadillo Repeat Only (ARO), as essential regulators of possibly all plant CNGC channels.
-Abrogation of functional sporophytic AROs results in a phenotypic pattern reminiscent of CNGC dysfunction, including defects in root gravitropism, root hair growth and morphology, stomatal movement, and responses to extracellular ATP and the phytohormone auxin.aro2/3/4mutants are fully resistant to the toxic effects caused by overexpression of CNGCs.
+These tetrameric plasma membrane proteins act downstream of diverse signals, such as phytohormones, extracellular damage, cell wall integrity or temperature.
+Here, we identify a class of plant-specific proteins, Armadillo Repeat Only (ARO), as essential regulators of possibly all plant CNGCs.
+Abrogation of functional sporophytic AROs results in a phenotypic pattern strongly reminiscent of CNGC dysfunction, including defects in root gravitropism, root hair growth and morphology, stomatal movement, and responses to extracellular ATP and the phytohormone auxin.aro2/3/4mutants are fully resistant to the toxic effects caused by overexpression of CNGCs.
 AROs colocalize and physically interact with multiple CNGCs and modulate CNGC-dependent currents inXenopusoocytes.
-Structural modeling suggests that AROs form a tetramer surrounding the CNGC channel.
-These findings highlight AROs as key plant-specific players in plant CNGC function and Ca2+signaling.
+Structural modeling and site-directed mutagenesis reveal AROs tetramer formation surrounding the CNGC channel, interacting via its IQ domain.
+Taken together, plant CNGC channels don’t act alone, but in a larger complex - channelosome, first of a kind in plants.

 Related articles